Welcome toSan Vicente Park

 • Convert approximately 3.2 miles of San Vicente Boulevard to public parks, plazas, and recreation facilities

-• Extend from Mid City (Lowe’s) to the West Hollywood Boundary (The Beverly Center and Cedars Sinai)
+• Extend from Venice Boulevard (Mid City) to Beverly Boulevard (Beverly Center / Cedars Sinai)

 • Maintain local access roads for homes and businesses

-• Encourage ridership in Metro Crenshaw Northern Extension
+• Encourage ridership in Metro D-Line and future K-Line Extension

 • Provide alternative mobility routes for bicycles and scooters

-• Provide attractive first/last mile approaches and space devoted to new proposed Metro stations
+• Provide attractive first/last mile approaches and space devoted to Metro stations

 3.2